In 2020, the American workforce experienced a dramatic shift in workspaces.

 Select The Right Desk And Chair

-You're going to spend a lot of time in your office and at your desk, so investing in a good desk and chair is entirely worth the cost.
+You’re going to spend a lot of time in your office and at your desk, so investing in good quality furniture is entirely worth the cost.

-Choosing a good desk: The cornerstone of any significant office is its desk.
+Choosing a good desk: The desk is the cornerstone of any office.
 Sure, it’s where work happens, but it’s also a place where you can gather your thoughts and have a moment of stillness after a long day at work.

 You’re going to want something you love – an office desk that is sturdy, beautiful, and functional.

-We suggest keeping it classic and looking at hardwood desks, with a spacious desktop and some storage.
-They don't go out of style with passing trends and they will last for years - giving you something to hand down to your children.
+We suggest you keep it classic and look at hardwood desks, with a spacious desktop and some storage.
+They don’t go out of style with passing trends and they will last for years – giving you something to hand down to your children.

 Plus, you’ll feel like a true professional behind a classy wooden desk!

 Choosing a good chair: Unless you want to deal with nagging back pain, you should choose an office chair that doesn’t compromise comfort and ergonomics.

 Having an adjustable chair built with quality casters is also critical.

 If you aren’t sure how to pick out good office furniture, you can read our blog: 13 Tips & Tricks To Help You Pick High Quality Furniture.

 Remember, don’t short-change yourself on storage – you usually need more than you think!